json-schema-org/website/pages/blog/posts/oracle-case-study.md

 |Wooden spatula|4.99|42|
 |Other nice product|5|10|

-<Infobox label="Note">The `_metadata` object will contain additional information such as an `etag` that can be used for [optimistic concurrency control](https://docs.oracle.com/en/database/oracle/oracle-database/23/jsnvu/using-optimistic-concurrency-control-duality-views.html).</Infobox>
+> The `_metadata` object will contain additional information such as an `etag` that can be used for [optimistic concurrency control](https://docs.oracle.com/en/database/oracle/oracle-database/23/jsnvu/using-optimistic-concurrency-control-duality-views.html).

 #### POST method